GoogleCloudPlatform/ml-pipeline-generator-python/README.md

 ```

 ### Config file
 Update the information in `config.yaml`.
+See the [Input args](#input-args) section below for details on the config parameters.

 ### Kubeflow
 Create a Kubeflow deployment using Cloud Marketplace.
 Follow these
 [instructions](https://github.com/kubeflow/pipelines/blob/master/manifests/gcp_marketplace/guide.md#gcp-service-account-credentials)
 to give the Kubeflow instance access to GCP services.

+> A future release will automate provisioning of KFP clusters and incorporate K8s Workload Identity for auth.

-## CAIP Demo
+## Cloud AI Platform Demo
-This demo uses the scikit-learn model in `examples/sklearn/user_model.py` to
+This demo uses the scikit-learn model in `examples/sklearn/sklearn_model.py` to
 create a training module to run on CAIP.

 ```bash